sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 95% Wilson score intervals for the point estimates of $p_m$ and reported ranges, approximated from Figure 1 in Mirzadeh et al. (2024) <d-cite key='mirzadeh2024gsm'></d-cite>, as well as Figures 10 and 12 from the Appendix of the paper.
 </div>

-Note that our confidence intervals are wider than the implied ranges in the figures in the paper, i.e. under the iid Bernoulli assumption, the variation is actually **larger** than what is observed.
+Note that our confidence intervals are wider than the implied ranges in the figures in the paper, i.e. under the i.i.d.
+Bernoulli assumption, the variation is actually **larger** than what is observed.
 This discrepancy is likely to be explained by the unmodelled correlations between questions---as initially suggested, a more reasonable assumption would be to model the probability of success on a question level, $p_{m,n}$, rather than assuming each question is equally likely to be answered correctly.
 The analysis can be repeated once (if) the detailed question-level data becomes available.